 In my sophomore year of college, I decided I would try to lose weight again. my grandmother offered to pay for Nutrisystem.
-I thought at first it would be great; never have to think about what I was going to eat and wouldn’t have to make weekly trips to the market.
+I thought at first it would be great; I never have to think about what I was going to eat and wouldn’t have to make weekly trips to the market.
 I ended up following the Nutrisystem meal plan for about 3 or 4 months.
 I stuck to the prepackaged food and lost about 20 to 25 pounds.
 I started getting compliments about my appearance but also questions about why I was never at the cafeteria or going out to parties.
 I started to slowly think more and more about Nutrisystem and how I was supposed to maintain this lifestyle for the rest of my life.
-I thought to myself there is no way I will be able to eat this food every day for, forever.
+I thought to myself there is no way I will be able to eat this food every day, forever.
 I also didn’t understand how it would keep working, wouldn’t my body get used to it and just stop losing weight?
-I over thought the entire process for weeks and slowly returned to my old habits, gaining everything I lost back and more.
+I overthought the entire process for weeks and slowly returned to my old habits, gaining everything I lost back and more.

 I graduated from college two years later and got my first graphic design job.
 I went out with coworkers every day for lunch in “fast-food” alley (think every fast food place imaginable).
 I went to happy hours and out to dinner because I was too tired to cook.